Can you guess what time it is? I’ll give you a hint…

 “The holiday baking season is upon us.
 Time to pull out all the stops.
 Show us the healthy holiday dessert you will be sharing with family and friends this season.”

 It’s Recipe ReDux time!
-This month’s challenge had me scratching my head, since my first inclination for recipe development is to think of savory recipes.
+This month’s challenge had me scratching my head, since my first inclination for recipe development is to to go savory.
 But I do like to create recipes that are different, simple and enjoyable, and I think that’s exactly what I did here.

 I’ve always wanted to try an olive oil cake, and I’m so happy I did!
 The olive oil make the cake really moist, while the figs bring home the flavor of the holidays.
 And what cake would be complete without chocolate?
 These delicious mini cakes are made in a muffin tin, so they are portion controlled, and there’s only 1 tablespoon of sugar in the entire recipe!